joekrump/bamboohr_script/README.md

 # BambooHR Script

-A script to get information from BambooHR's API.
+A node script to get information from BambooHR's API.

 ## Usage